esHome33/hanoi_python_solver/README.md

 This package contains a method that constructs such a graph, in which each node is labelled with an ABC notation string.
 This allows you to easily get the shortest path from a position to another one.

+I implemented my own graph structure and the only methods needed to solve the problem of a Tower of Hanoi game : that is why this package depends on no other package.

 ## how to use this package :

 Install it from PyPI :